Last Updated on March 12, 2021 by Julia Wilson

 Many owners don’t think their cat would try to jump from an open window and typically they won’t deliberately leap from a great height.
-However, it is possible for a cat to become fixated on a bird or other object and leap without realising or accidentally slip and fall.
+However, a cat can become fixated on a bird or other object and leap without realising or accidentally slip and fall.

 About 90% of cats affected by high-rise syndrome will survive , although this isn’t a reason to become lax with giving cats access to high ledges etc. Injuries can be serious, painful and traumatic for the cat, not to mention expensive for you.
 And there is still a chance that the fall will kill your cat.